 The last two years have been full of talk about how companies have become “comfortable with being uncomfortable” around discussions on social issues that are often the source of division and animosity across various groups.

 It is also possible that there will always be a certain segment of employees who simply do not engage with DEI, either in a topical sense or in a support function such as joining your ERGs.
-However, understanding this reality does not imply acceptance of a workplace culture in which DEI is only spoken to by historically marginalized communities.
+However, understanding this reality does not imply acceptance of a workplace culture in which DEI is only spoken to or supported by historically marginalized communities.

 To shape programs that resonate and inspire change, companies need to focus on constructive dialogue that challenges preconceived notions people may have about not only DEI but society itself.
 For some of the people who will be present in your trainings, basic facts such as the existence of systemic racism or the commonality of microaggressions will be misunderstood.
 The only way to change perceptions is through explorative and educational dialogue.